Updated: Jan 31

 Ready to Begin Passing?
 Here’s How To Get Started...

-Complete the KPP Solo Program to set a solid foundation and get in passing shape before working with a partner.
+Complete the Kettlebell Solo Foundations program to set a solid foundation and get in passing shape before working with a partner.

 Find a willing and able partner to work with.